asadqureshi12/cardiometabolic-deterioration/README.md

 ## 1. Clinical Context

 Cardiometabolic disease — encompassing Type 2 diabetes, cardiovascular disease, hypertension, and chronic kidney disease — represents the highest burden of morbidity and hospitalisation in NHS secondary care.
 Deterioration in this population is characterised by gradual, simultaneous biomarker trajectory changes across multiple physiological domains.
 Standard clinical monitoring is episodic and reactive.
-This system demonstrates a proactive, longitudinal monitoring architecture that aggregates biomarker signals into a structured risk stratification output using a one-year observation window anchored entirely to published clinical guidelines.
+This system demonstrates a proactive, longitudinal monitoring architecture that aggregates biomarker signals into a structured deterioration prioritisation output using a one-year observation window.

-All clinical thresholds, scoring weights, and escalation criteria are derived from NICE, KDIGO, RCPath, and QOF guidance.
+All clinical thresholds and escalation criteria are derived from NICE, KDIGO, RCPath, and QOF guidance.
 No thresholds were invented or calibrated to the dataset.
-A system whose parameters can be cited is a system that can be defended in a clinical governance context.

 ---